mims1234/onlinelibrary-js-sql/README.md

 WEB Project 2020 7th SEM

 ##SETUP

 1. Download and Extract the Zip File

 2. Make sure NodeJS is installed in your device

-3. Open the folder in VScode
+3. Open the folder in VScode and Import "sql" file to XAMP MySQL with database named as "onlinelibrary"
-3.1 Make a file called ".env" => and copy paste this text below:

-PORT=4030

-usr=imran

-psd=batman

 4. Terminal Type "npm init -y" to initiate Node in the Directory